till-h/ICAHHorizons_Y2PhysComp/session 2/Session 2 Workbook - Physical Computing.md

 * **Driving around!** The two wheels on either side can be independently controlled, so you can make it go forward, backward and steer left or right, with either just one wheel spinning, or both spinning in opposite direction.

-* **Blinking an LED!** Woops woops.
+* **Blinking an LED!** (Yay...)
 This is a good way to check the functioning of the GPIO pins in general.
 We'll get to that in the first exercise.

 * **Detecting a forward-facing distance.** This uses the HC-SR04 ultrasound sensor we met in the last session.
 Note that it detects a distance straight ahead of the robot.